 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish the procedures to be followed when procuring goods or services.

-REVIEW: This OP will be reviewed in November of even-numbered years by the Chief Director of Procurement Officer (CPO) with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in November of even-numbered years by the Chief Procurement Officer (CPO) with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 a.
 Bid: An offer to contract submitted in response to an invitation for bid.
 The term bid may also be referred to as a response.

 c.
-Contractor: An entity or individual that has a contract to provide goods or services to the system or any component institution.
-The term contractor may be used interchangeably with the term "vendor."
+Contractor: An entity or individual with a contract to provide goods or services to the system or any component institution.
+The term contractor may be used interchangeably with the term “vendor.”

 d.
 Emergency Procurement: Emergency procurements occur as the result of unforeseeable circumstances and may require an immediate response to avert an actual or potential public threat.
 If a situation arises in which compliance with normal procurement practice is impracticable or contrary to the public interest, an emergency purchase may be warranted to prevent a hazard to life, health, safety, welfare, or property or to avoid undue additional cost to the institution.